Overview

 Research groups

-The Faculty of Engineering have a number of research hubs facilitating collaborative working between groups.
+The Faculty of Engineering has a number of research hubs facilitating collaborative working between groups.
 These form a major part of Temple Quarter research strategy and have attracted considerable funding in terms of investment.

 We have extensive interdisciplinary links with applied mathematics, physics, psychology and medicine.